-Add Value LED (Direct Install) Customers benefit as a free measure; greater assurance of lamp quality, wattage and installation New to this Plan New Add Water Heater Blanket (Direct Install) Customers benefit as a free measure New to this Plan New Add Energy Efficient Showerhead (Direct Install) Customers benefit as a free measure New to this Plan New Add Faucet Aerator (Direct Install) Customers benefit as a free measure New to this Plan New Change program name from Home Performance with ENERGY STAR Places focus on whole home approach and on efficiency.
+Add Value LED (Direct Install) Customers benefit as a free measure; greater assurance of lamp quality, wattage and New to this Plan New installation Add Water Heater Blanket Customers benefit as a free New to this Plan New (Direct Install) measure 3 T 1 ' .
+T31 N.T.
+Add Energy Efficient Showerhead (Direct Install) Customers benefit as a free measure New to this Plan New Add Faucet Aerator (Direct Install) Customers benefit as a free measure New to this Plan New Change program name from Home Performance with ENERGY STAR Places focus on whole home approach and on efficiency.
 Reduces customer confusion with other utility programs and with the fact that many of the ENERGY STAR appliance rebates have been removed.
 New to this Plan New Allow approved contractors to conduct Home Energy Audit Streamlines the process for both contractors and customers encouraging more participation New to this Plan New